AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services-checkout.md

 1. Run `setPaymentMethodOnCart` to [set the payment method](../tutorials/checkout/set-payment-method.md).

-1. Adobe Commerce returns a `Cart` object with available payment methods for the order.
+1. Adobe Commerce returns a `Cart` object.

 1. Run `createPaymentOrder` to begin the authorization process.